GaryLeeONE/f1quickstart/main.md

 <img src="./pics/alphatauri.jpg" width="50%" height="50%">

-Drivers for 2021: [Pierre Gasly (#10)](#pierre-gasly-10), Yuki Tsunoda (#22)
+Drivers for 2021: Pierre Gasly (#10), Yuki Tsunoda (#22)

 2020 Constructor's Standings: 7th

 AlphaTauri is also owned by the Red Bull group.
 It is previously called Toro Rosso, which is just "Red Bull" in Italian (the team is based in Faenza, Italy).
 They can be considered as the junior team to Red Bull.
 They would put young drivers who graduated from their development program into AT first, and promote to Red Bull if they performed well.
 Gasly and Tsunoda are both from Red Bull's development program.
 However, since they are still different teams, Red Bull and AT develop their cars separately, but they do share the same engine manufacturer: Honda.
-AT (and Toro Rosso previously) never had any championship success.
-The best they ever did in the Constructor's standings is 6th, but that's not their main purpose anyway.
+AT (and Toro Rosso previously) never had any championship success, but that's not their main purpose anyway.
 They did have two miracle race wins which are really great stories (['08 Italian GP](https://www.youtube.com/watch?v=03sUrwIBQb0), ['20 Italian GP](https://www.youtube.com/watch?v=TB5yhZdF8SI)), both are their home races too!

 ### The Backmarkers